 - red or noticeable blood vessels in the eyes

-Latisse manufacturers report these occur in about 3 to 4 percent of people who use Latisse.
+Latisse manufacturers report these occur in about 3% to 4% of people who use Latisse.

 Latisse can be an expensive but potentially effective solution for eyebrow growth.
-You must continually apply the Latisse to your eyebrows to continue seeing results.
+To see results, you’ll need to continually apply Latisse to your eyebrows.

-One step to consider is talking to your doctor about your eyebrow hair loss.
-There are several underlying conditions that can cause eyebrow hair loss (which doctors call hypotrichosis).
-Examples of these conditions include:
+One step to consider is talking with your doctor about your eyebrow hair loss.
+Several underlying conditions can cause eyebrow hair loss, or hypotrichosis, including: